farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

-   The registration process will then ensure that any methods that have decorated to provide line and/or cell magics will be recognized with the ``%x``/``%%x`` syntax as a line/cell magic respectively.
+   The registration process will then ensure that any methods that have decorated to provide line and/or cell magics will be recognized with the :kbd:`%` and :kbd:`%%` syntax as a line or cell magic respectively.

    If classes are given, they will be instantiated with the default constructor.
 If your classes need a custom constructor, you should instantiate them first and pass the instance.

    The provided arguments can be an arbitrary mix of classes and instances.

-.. admonition:: Note how many times they said classes or instances.

-   Passing a function will raise an exception.

 .. _register-magic-parameters:

 Parameters